 Salsa, Bachata, & Merengue

-Latin music is fast and exhilarating.
-These dances are filled with turns and spins.
+Latin music is fast and exciting.
 Energy and enthusiasm for the music make learning the Latin Club dances a priority for most teens.

 Here’s a recent Dance Safari post about the benefits of learning Merengue, “Fun Easy Dance to Learn“.